Let us examine the difference between two often-confused terms: Forgiveness and Reconciliation.

 — Dhammapada 1.3–4; trans.
 Radhakrishnan

 On the other hand, we have reconciliation.
-This means a return to amicability; it means restoring the harmony of a relationship you had with another person.
-It’s a more complex tête-à-tête process that surpasses forgiveness, which is a solo job.
-Reconciliation requires the reestablishing of trust between both parties by them agreeing to work together in a somewhat friendly manner.
+It means a return to amicability; restoring the harmony of a certain connection you had with another person.
+It is a more complex tête-à-tête process that surpasses forgiveness, which is a solo job.
+Reconciliation requires reestablishing trust between both parties by them agreeing to work together in a somewhat friendly manner.

 Like forgiveness, reconciliation offers liberation and healing.
-However, unlike forgiveness, because it involves two parties, it’s a sort of deal with seemingly harder steps.
+But unlike forgiveness, because it involves two parties, its steps are more challenging.
 That is why it’s usually more complicated to materialise.

-Just like there are steps to forgiveness, a healthy and lasting reconciliation requires the following:
+Just like there are steps to forgiveness, a healthy reconciliation requires the following:

 First, the wrongdoing has to be acknowledged.
 Hence, its occurrence accepted.